lorenzopol/OpticReader-v7.0/readme.md

 ## Assumptions
 As far as **filling the exam sheet** goes this were the latest rules given:
-- an X on a square means that the selected option (A to E) has been chosen for a given question
+- an X on a square means that the corresponding option (A to E) has been chosen for a given question
 - a blank square should be ignored
-- a fully darkened square means that the selected option should be ignored (as for blank squares)
+- a fully darkened square means that the corresponding option should be ignored (as for blank squares)
 - a marked circle (either darkened or marked with an X) means that whatever was chosen in the corresponding square should be ignored
 - there is no limit to the number of squares that can be darkened per question.
 It goes without saying that 5 darkened squares mean that the question has not been answered

-With the introduction of randomized exam's question in 2023 for the computer based entrance exam the MUR developed a **scoring system** that accounts for the difficulty of each question.
-Detailed explanations can be found [_here_](https://www.mur.gov.it/sites/default/files/2022-09/Decreto%20Ministeriale%20n.%201107%20all.%202_valutazione%20delle%20prove%20e%20attribuzione%20dei%20punteggi.pdf). *An english version translated by me will be uploaded in the future*.

 ## Features
 As stated above, OpticReader can take a directory full of scanned exam sheets (check "blank exam" in the